Instant analysis: Impressions from the Seahawks’ wild overtime win vs. the 49ers

 How much fun was that?

 OK, OK, so all the fumbles (there were a lot of them) and all the stomach-turning momentum swings (breathe, people, just breathe) and all the missed calls (um, were those Pac-12 refs?) perhaps made this Monday night game more maddening than anyone would have preferred.
-And for Seahawks fans, a loss in that fashion certainly stings.
+And for Seahawks fans, a loss in that fashion would certainly have stung.

 But you can’t deny this: The Seattle-San Francisco rivalry has been cranked up to 100 once again.

-Did you see Richard Sherman there in the fourth quarter, after successfully breaking up a Russell Wilson third-down pass intended for rookie DK Metcalf?
-Sherman sprang to his feet, turned around and stared down the Seattle sideline, bobbing his head and skipping slowly back to the other side of the field.
+Did you see Richard Sherman there in the fourth quarter, after successfully breaking up Wilson’s third-down pass intended for Metcalf?
+Sherman sprang to his feet, turned around and stared down the Seahawks sideline, bobbing his head and skipping slowly back to the other side of the field.
 Sherman knows all about this rivalry, and you know he could feel it boiling back up in the buildup to Monday’s game.

 The league’s last undefeated team, the 49ers came out trying to prove once and for all that they are a legitimate Super Bowl contender.